Pensions

 If you paid into the LGPS between 6 April 1978 and 5 April 1997 you will have a protection included in your benefits known as a Guaranteed Minimum Pension (GMP).

 You may also have a GMP if you transferred in service from another scheme in which you had a GMP.
-If you have GMP protection, then a surviving widow is entitled to receive this protection in the calculation of a surviving partner’s pension.
+If you have GMP protection, a surviving spouse or civil partner is entitled to receive this protection in the calculation of a surviving partner’s pension.

 Widowers and civil partners will only receive GMP protection in the calculation of pension benefits built-up between 6 April 1988 and 5 April 1997.